 You can also use a Roth IRA to hold and invest your emergency fund.
 Money you contribute can be withdrawn at any time without tax or penalty, but earnings on those contributions shouldn't be touched until the account has been open for five years and you're at least 59 ½ years old.
 Otherwise those earnings may be subject to taxes and/or penalties.

-A Roth IRA is really easy to establish - I just opened and funded one for myself right before the 2016 tax deadline.
+A Roth IRA is really easy to establish.
 I’ll do a review on the process and provider I chose soon.
 In the meantime, look into the income limits for Roth IRAs to see if you qualify for one, and check out this video to learn more about traditional versus Roth treatment in both IRAs and qualified retirement plans like 401(k)s and 403(b)s.

 If you’re already contributing enough for retirement, you could also invest your tax refund in a brokerage aka “taxable” account.
 Here, you can invest in a whole host of investment options from index funds to individual stocks. (*Whichever investments you choose, make sure to do your research as investing is not without risk.)